| BRIBE-TAKING

 of other parties to defeat the motion).
 The JMM MPs voted against the

 motion, while Ajit Singh took the bribe but did not cast his vote.
+The Supreme

 Court having already held that the members of Parliament are public